charles-uno/charles-uno.github.io/_drafts/2017-01-23-womens-march.md

 ---

 If opposition to Trump is (or appears) partisan, Trump wins in Congress.
 Rep Lewis's all-Democrat inauguration boycott presents the appearance of a unified GOP.

-To erode Trump's 46%, it's important to showcase dissent within the GOP.

 ---